 On March 4, 1955, the Metrotones won the weekly finals in the first "Fame And Fortune" contest at Gleason's Musical Bar (located at 5219 Woodland).
 The contests were held every Monday and Tuesday, with the winners returning on Friday night for the finals.
 (Once they won, however, winners never again competed.)
 Their prize, awarded by WSRS DJ Juanita Hayes ("The Sugar Lump of the Airwaves"), was a week's engagement at Gleason's, which began on March 21.
 The local press wrote them up by saying "Youthful, but tall in the saddle when they sing, ... the Metrotones ... rode to victory Friday night in the finals of the first week's 'Fame and Fortune' show, being staged at Gleason's Musical Bar."
+They were immediately added to the weekly show at the Circle Theater which began on March 6 and starred Guitar Slim.
 The ad for their Gleason's appearance urged patrons to come and see them since they're "showing nightly just how they won."
-This win was followed quickly by appearances at the Quincy Theater and the Circle Theater.
+Their March 4 win was followed quickly by an appearance at the Quincy Theater the following night.

 Gleason's went back a long way in Cleveland.
 It was owned by William "Jap" Gleason, who billed himself (in an early 50s ad) as: "Cleveland's most successful impresario....
 The man that finds and makes the stars."
 And humble too!

-In April, the Metrotones appeared at the Cleveland Arena, where the Swing Club presented a show, a dance, and a mambo contest rolled into one.
+On April 10, the Metrotones appeared as part of the Easter Ball at the Cleveland Arena, where the Swing Club presented a show, a dance, and a mambo contest rolled into one.
 The show was headlined by the Ravens, the Drifters, and Madeline Greene.
-If dancing was your thing, there were the orchestras of Willie Mabon, Bullmoose Jackson, Todd Rhodes, and Rudy Brown, along with Vito and His Mambo Band.
-Prizes were awarded for the best Easter costume and the best mambo dancers, with the judging being done by Cleveland's top DJs: Bill "Walkin and Talkin'" Hawkins, Teddy "The All-Night Hawk" Blackmon, Juanita "The Sugar Lump of the Airwaves" Hayes, Bob Ancel, Norman "Big Chief" Wain, and "Jockey John" Slade.
+If dancing was your thing, there were the orchestras of Willie Mabon, Bull Moose Jackson, Todd Rhodes, and Rudy Brown, along with Vito and His Mambo Band.
+Prizes were awarded for the best Easter costume and the best mambo dancers, with the judging being done by Cleveland's top DJs: Bill "Walkin and Talkin'" Hawkins, Teddy "The All-Night Hawk" Blackmon, Juanita "The Sugar Lump of the Airwaves" Hayes, Norman "Big Chief" Wain, "Jockey John" Slade, and Bob Ancel.
 (Ancel seems to have been nickname-impaired.)